hballington12/pbt/README.md

 - `-tri` - Enables automatic triangulation.
 Note that use of this flag requires compiling the triangle code in `./src/tri/`.

-- `-tri_edge` - Sets the maximum edge length for triangulation.
+- `-tri_edge <value>` - Sets the maximum edge length for triangulation.

-- `-tri_rough` - Sets the standard deviation for roughness derived from the triangulation.
+- `-tri_rough <value>` - Sets the standard deviation for roughness derived from the triangulation.

 - `-time_limit <value>` - Sets a time limit (in hours).
 The abt will save at an intermediate point if this time is surpassed.
 Use `-resume <value>` to resume the job (see below).

 - `-resume <value>` - Resumes a previous job that was saved at an intermediate point. `value` must be the number of the cache ID.
 This option overrides most input parameters with those read from the cached job.

+- `-scaling` - Forces the diffracted energy in the far-field to be conserved with respect to the near-field energy.

  ## Examples